 15. Give it time, from a distance.

 There’s no need to “solve” the jealousy problem right now.
 Instead, give the situation time to simmer down.
-Chances are that your jealous relative will get over, see the error in their ways, or find a new focus in their life.
+Chances are that your jealous relative will get over it, see the error in their ways, or find a new focus in their life.
 Keep distance between you and your relative without being rude or mean and simply wait it out.
 Time heals all wounds – even jealousy.

 If you are able to keep a level head about you and apply the above advice to the situation, you will be able to thwart a family-destroying fall out between you and your jealous relative.